whatwho/vagrants/general/README.md

-# Vagrant @ DiNa
+# General Vagrant Box

 ## About

-This vagrant box is for Digital Natives Ruby on Rails development.
-It's a box containing ALL the necessary stuff to be able to work on a DiNa project.
+This vagrant box is for a general Ruby on Rails development environment.
+It's a box containing ALL the necessary stuff to be able to work on a Rails project.
 It's a temporary solution, the future is to move the virtualization to Docker, and create application related containers.

 ## Installment